Kyrie890514/sentence-bank/book/The-Almanack-Of-Naval-Ravikant.md

 ### Find A Position Of Leverage

-- Following your genuine intellectual curiosity is abetter foundation for a career than following whatever is making money right now.
+- Following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now.

 - I only really want to do things for their own sake.